Who was Friedrich Nietzsche?

 Key Principle What is a Genealogy?

-The primary work you will be reading of Nietzsche's is On The Genealogy of Morals.
-In this work, he gives a "genealogy" of our modern conception of morality, which he believes is dominated by Christianity.
+We are reading selections from Nietzsche's On The Genealogy of Morals and Beyond Good and Evil.
+In these works, he gives a "genealogy" of our modern conception of morality, which he believes is dominated by Christianity.
 So what exactly does a "genealogy" of a concept such as morality look like?

-Conventional histories and philosophical texts often trace many disparate facets of modern life back to one single event or fundamental principle, or trace the linear evolution of a concept over time.
-For example, a historian might look at the crucifixion of Jesus, and trace its many impacts on political, social, and economic life throughout history to this day.
-Or, a linguist might look at when the word "good" first became used, and trace the meaning of this single word in isolation up to the modern use of the word "good" today.
+Conventional histories and philosophical texts often trace many disparate facets of modern life back to one single event or fundamental principle or trace the linear evolution of a concept over time.
+For example, a historian might look at the crucifixion of Jesus, and trace its many impacts on political, social, and economic life throughout history.
+Or a linguist might look at when the word "good" first became used and trace the meaning of this single word in isolation up to the modern use of the word "good".

 Most importantly, a genealogy is descriptive - it describes a narrative arc without saying that this development is right or wrong, good or bad.
-Nevertheless, if Nietzsche can show you that a concept like your moral worldview does not actually come from where you think it does, and in fact has a rather unflattering history, this might be cause to question why you believe in it...
-So let's dive in!
+Nevertheless, if Nietzsche can show you that a concept like your moral worldview does not actually come from where you think it does, and in fact has a rather unflattering history, this might be cause to question why you believe in it.
+Hence, Nietzsche -- like Socrates -- can be interpreted as engaging in a kind of skeptical project.

 Genealogy of Prince William